rodolfodpk/go-crablet/docs/simplified-api.md

 go run ./internal/examples/api_demo
 ```

-This demonstrates all the simplified API constructs with real examples and shows the reduction in boilerplate code.
+This demonstrates all the simplified API constructs with real examples and shows the reduction in boilerplate code, including complex DCB patterns.